 Afternoon Tea Gift Vouchers & Experiences

 Taking Afternoon Tea is one of those little luxuries in life that everyone loves.
-Whether you’re celebrating a special occasion, or just fancy treating someone you love to an afternoon of tea drinking, cake eating and chat, these traditional afternoon teas are a superb gift that can be enjoyed at anytime of the year.
+Treat your special someone to an afternoon of tea drinking, cake eating and chat.
+We offer afternoon tea venues around the UK, from posh hotels and museums, to teatime on the move.
+These traditional afternoon teas are a superb gift to be enjoyed anytime of the year.
+Afternoon teas FAQs

 • A classic afternoon tea for two in a stunning setting • Take tea at this Gothic castle-styled country hotel • The hotel even has it's own Taylor's tea blend! • Upgrades to Champagne tea are available

 • Afternoon tea at the Old Rectory Hotel near Redditch • Enjoy your teatime treat in the Orangery restaurant • A choice of afternoon tea packages for you • All vouchers are for two people to enjoy tea together